opentensor/developer-docs/docs/index.md

     icon={BiMath}
     title='3.
 Emissions'
     link='emissions'
-    body='Learn how the emissions harvest for validators and miners is calculated.' />
+    body='Learn how emissions to validators and miners are calculated.' />
     <ResponsiveCard
     icon={RiTeamLine}
     title='4.
 Staking and Delegation'